storyfeet/dugi_bialan/content/works/little_red.md

 # He looked in the window, and saw a wolf sleeping.

-is-zan wei ensa lon mengi, gin gin elio din is-bagi wei din ei guli-vo-ezan da di
+is-zan wei ensa lon mengi, gin gin elo din is-bagi wei din ei guli-vo-ezan da di

 # he entered the house, and , using his axe cut the wolf in two.